FlyingOE/csv2xlsx/README.md

 ## CSV2XLSX

 Finally: a simple, single file executable, no runtime libs command line tool to convert a CSV file to XLSX.
 And you may even select line and column ranges. :-)

-This programm has been crated due to an internal requirement for a Bash shell script.
+This programm has been created due to an internal requirement for a Bash shell script.
 After searching the web I found out that even in 2017 there is no simple, binary executable that does not need any runtime, virtual machine or whatever.
 All you need is a compiler for the Go programming language.
 If you do not want to compile the source and you decide to trust me (no warranty whatsoever, see the